Police show off Edmonton encampment weapons as officers deliver evictions at 8th 'high-risk' site

 Photos of the seized stash were shared on the Edmonton Police Service's social media accounts at 7 a.m., about two hours before officers approached the eighth and final encampment deemed high risk by the city and EPS.

+"They're not overly sophisticated organizations.
+But what they make up for is the level of violence that they use," Driechel said.

+"Not only do they victimize people within encampments, the crime that's occurring on the street, the drug dealing, they turn on each other quite quickly.
+They are extremely ruthless."

-The weapons in the photos were collected a week earlier during a sweep in Dawson Park.
+The weapons in the photos were displayed at the press conference after being collected a week earlier when a camp was dismantled in Dawson Park.

+The deputy chief said it was important to share more information with reporters, like photos of the weapons, so the public understands the "depth and complexity" of the situation.

+Driechel said EPS will continue to clear camps in Edmonton and said there are more that are high risk than the eight that are being cleared.

 Tuesday's encampment sweep at Rowland Road and 95 Street was met with resistance.